Mount Holyoke College: Campus

 The 800 acre campus was designed and landscaped between 1896 and 1922 by the landscape architecture firm of Olmsted and Sons.
 The campus includes a botanic garden, two lakes, several waterfalls, tennis courts, stables, and woodland riding trails.
 It is also home to the Mount Holyoke College Art Museum which is part of the Five College Museums/Historic Deerfield and the Museums10.
 An independent bookstore, The Odyssey Bookshop, is located directly across from the campus in the college-owned Village Commons.
-Mount Holyoke has instituted “The Big Turn Off” energy conservation campaign.
+Mount Holyoke has instituted "The Big Turn Off" energy conservation campaign.
 It also focuses on "green" building with five LEED certified buildings on campus.
 It has reduced its environmental impact by recycling 40% of waste and composting as well as using produce grown in the student-run organic garden in dining halls.

 The Seminary Building (1837) contained classrooms, parlors and rooms for students and faculty, the original library, and a periodical reading room.
 A south wing was added in 1841, a north wing in 1853, and a gymnasium and laundry in 1865.
 All were destroyed by fire in 1896.
 Upon the burning of the college building in September 1896, Treasurer Williston announced the pressing need for a new chapel building, a new gymnasium, and a series of cottage dormitories in the modern style.
 This style of separated buildings allowed for flexibility in fundraising that was attractive to the trustees, while still providing the students with the resources and accommodations they needed.
 In 1897, Mary Lyon Hall and Mary Lyon Chapel were built, as well as dormitories Brigham, Safford, Porter, and Pearsons.
 Blanchard Gymnasium was completed in 1899.

-John Payson Williston Observatory (1881) was given in memory of the Willistons' eldest son and built to be ready for the rare transit of Venus in 1882.
+John Payson Williston Observatory, completed in 1881, was given in memory of the Willistons' eldest son and built to be ready for the rare transit of Venus in 1882.
 It is the oldest academic building on campus.

-The school's iconic entrance, the Fidelia Nash Field gate, was dedicated in 1912.
-It was a gift of its namesake's children Helen Field James and Joseph Nash Field.
-Their brother Marshall Field had died in 1906.

-The home of Benjamin Ruggles Woodbridge, known as "The Sycamores", served as a dormitory for the college from 1915 to 1970.
-The mansion, built in 1788 by Colonel Woodbridge, is on the National Register of Historic Places.

-Mount Holyoke is also close to the cities of Amherst and Northampton as well as to two malls: Hampshire Mall and Holyoke Mall.
-The Mount Holyoke Range State Park is also close to the campus.
-The college is named after the westernmost mountain of the range Mount Holyoke which was named by colonial surveyors in the 1600s.
+Mount Holyoke has been recognized for its campus beauty by Huffington Post, The Princeton Review, and Architectural Digest.
+Its oldest building dated back to the school's opening in 1837, but it burned down in 1896 and was replaced by buildings that opened the following year.
+Additional buildings were constructed, remodeled, torn down, and expanded at various points from the 1870s to the 2010s, most recently with a new residence hall in 2008 and the construction of a centralized dining hall in 2018.

-Mount Holyoke is consistently named on "Most Beautiful College Campuses" lists, including The Huffington Post, The Princeton Review, and Architectural Digest.
-Its buildings were designed between 1896 and 1960.
-It has a Donald Ross-designed 18-hole golf course, The Orchards, which hosted the U.S. Women's Open in 2004.
+The school owns an 18-hole golf course, The Orchards, which was designed by Donald Ross and which hosted the U.S. Women's Open in 2004.